tiernano/www.geekphotographer.com/_posts/2006-05-25-canon-potentially-leaving-the-film-camera-business.md

 categories:
   - Uncategorized
 ---
 Just read on [Engadget that canon could be leaving the film camera business][1].
 I wonder if this will happen.
 I know some people who say that Film is better than Digital.
-Personally, I prefer digital, just for the workflow, and the ease of use, etc. it will be a weird day if it happens&#8230;
+Personally, I prefer digital, just for the workflow, and the ease of use, etc. it will be a weird day if it happens.

-bk_keywords:Canon SLR, canon DLSR

  [1]: http://www.engadget.com/2006/05/25/canon-may-quit-film-camera-business/